ENCCS/hpda-python/content/scientific-data.rst

 However, for floating-point numbers the decimal fractions can not be represented exactly as binary (base 2) fractions in most cases which is known as the *representation error*.
 Arithmetic operations will further propagate this error.
-That is why in scienctific computing, numerical algorithms have to be carefully designed to not accumulate errors, and floating-point numbers are usally allocated with 8 bytes
+That is why in scientific computing, numerical algorithms have to be carefully designed to not accumulate errors, and floating-point numbers are usually allocated with 8 bytes
 to make sure the inaccuracy is under control and does not lead to unsteady solutions.

 .. discussion:: Single vs double precision